zcash/zips/zip-XXX-light-payment-detection.rst

 3. Update your witnesses to generate new Sapling spend proofs.

-A compact block and its component compact transactions are encoded on the wire using the following Protocol Buffers [XXX] format:
+A compact block and its component compact transactions are encoded on the wire using the following Protocol Buffers [#protocolbuffers] format:

 .. code:: proto